thakyZ/FFXIV_Vibe_Plugin/README.md

 5. In game, type: `/xlplugins`.
 A red window should open.
 It's *Dalamud*, the plugin manage for FFXIV.
 6. In Dalamud go to: `Developer tools` > `Plugins in developement` > `Buttplug Triggers`
 7. Make sure the plugin is enabled
-8. Type: `/buttplugtriggers`.
-You should see a list of commands.
+8. Type: `/fvp`.
+You should see the configuration panel.
 9. Start `Intiface` and click on `Start Server`.
 Power on your toy, scan toys and make sure it is connected to Intiface.
-10. Back in to the game, start the connect command: `/buttplugtriggers connect`
+10. Back in to the game, start the connect command: `/fvp connect`

 Well done !
 You have now FFXIV connected to Intiface and your toys.